rimom/itchy-microframework/README.md

 ### Entry point: /public/index.php
 ### Demo database on /setup/createSampleDb.sql

-## Important: The classes `Request` and `Response` are just a place holder, they have to be implemented following PSR-7
+## Important: The classes `Request` and `Response` are just a placeholders, they have to be implemented following PSR-7